FHA Well Water Testing in North Carolina

 The real estate agent cannot collect the sample

-A relative or party with financial interest in the transaction cannot collect the sample
+A relative or party with a financial interest in the transaction cannot collect the sample

-Self-collected mail-in test kits generally do not satisfy FHA requirements
+Self-collected mail-in test kits cannot satisfy FHA requirements

 Failed FHA Water Test — What Happens Next